AwalaApp/specs/rs003-key-agreement.md

 This protocol extends Awala to add perfect forward secrecy, future secrecy and replay attack mitigation.
 It is heavily based on the [Extended Triple Diffie-Hellman protocol](https://signal.org/docs/specifications/x3dh/) and the [double ratchet algorithm](https://signal.org/docs/specifications/doubleratchet/) from the Signal project, with some notable differences:

-- There is no central server that can provide certificates or public keys for any node in Awala, but that is not necessary because peers always have each other's certificates.
-For example, a client-side application will be distributed with the certificate of the server-side endpoint, and similarly, private gateways could be distributed with the certificate of their public gateway (or provided by a trusted courier in a cargo relay connection).
+- There is no central server that can provide public keys for any node in Awala, but that is not necessary because peers always have each other's public keys.
+For example, a client-side application will be distributed with the public key of the server-side endpoint, and similarly, private gateways could be distributed with the public key of their public gateway (or provided by a trusted courier in a cargo relay connection).
 - This protocol must be [tolerant to disruptions](https://en.wikipedia.org/wiki/Delay-tolerant_networking): Messages are most likely to arrive late, in batches and out of order, or they may be lost.
 - This protocol is not limited to the X25519 and X448 curves, or the HMAC-based Extract-and-Expand Key Derivation Function (HKDF) from RFC 5869.
 To lower the barrier to adoption, algorithms that are more widely available are also supported.